Sharing your unique small business voice

-The reasons that people do business with you are different from the reasons that other people do business with other people – you all will deliver different things.
+The reasons people do business with you are different from why people do business with other people – you all will deliver different things.

-Think about the way you are perhaps a little Sassy or a little cheeky, geeky or whatever.
-Chances are that there are plenty of people who are just like you too and would love to do business with you.
+Think about how you are perhaps a little Sassy or a little cheeky, geeky or whatever.
+The chances are that plenty of people are just like you too and would love to do business with you.

 Many of you will know why I chose “My Sassy Business” as the business name.
 If you don’t, it is because small business needs to stand out and be a little cheeky.
-A little like what we are discussing in this blog post!
-I also chose the Koi fish as part of my logo to create a talking point, plus because it means “Success in Business”.
+A little like what we are discussing in this article!

-What you are in small business you need to take EVERY opportunity to shout it from the rooftops.
-Remember that you are your own boss and you make up the rules and regulations about that voice.
+If you are in a small business, you need to take EVERY opportunity to shout it from the rooftops.
+Remember that you are your boss, and you make up the rules and regulations about that voice.

 How can you share it?

-How can your type of people find you?
+How can your kind of people find you?

-Perhaps you are unique because by day you are an IT Specialist Business Owner and by night, you are passionate about knitting.
-Get yourself along to a knitting club, perhaps you will find some clients who also like knitting.
+Perhaps you are unique because you are an IT Specialist Business Owner by day and night; you are passionate about knitting.
+Get yourself to a knitting club; perhaps you will find some clients who also like knitting.

-Your small business is a sign-making business and you also have coloured hair and collect tattoos!
-Does your hairdresser need new signs; do they even know what business you own?
+Idea: Your small business is a sign-making business, and you also have coloured hair and collect tattoos!
+Does your hairdresser need new signs; do they know what business you own?

 Graphic designers are creative people and are likely to have passions outside their business where they can find their kind of people.
-Music, art, photography, sport etc. put yourself with your kind of people.
+Music, art, photography, sport etc., put yourself around your type of people.